Effect-TS/schema/docs/modules/ParseResult.ts.md

 ## Forbidden (interface)

-The `Forbidden` variant of the `ParseError` type represents an error that occurs when an Effect is encounter but disallowed from execution.
+The `Forbidden` variant of the `ParseIssue` type represents an error that occurs when an Effect is encounter but disallowed from execution.

 **Signature**